supertree-toolkit/stk/doc/tutorial.rst

 First, standardising the source names using :menuselection:`STK Functions --> Standardise source names` to ensure each source has a unique name.
-Second, cleaning the data using :menuselection:`STK --> Clean data` to remove all uninformative trees and remove polyphyletic taxa where only one possible combination exists.
+Second, cleaning the data using :menuselection:`STK --> Clean data` to remove all uninformative trees and remove non-monophyletic taxa where only one possible combination exists.

 The above tasks will not alter the tutorial data, so it's safe to save the file